 If you’re looking for remarkable Instagram photos and crystal-clear Caribbean-style waters, head over to La Jolla Shores Beach.
-There’s plenty for visitors to love along these white-sand shores, located just north of the city in the town of La Jolla.
+There’s plenty for visitors to love along these white-sand shores, with its beach access located just north of the city in the town of La Jolla.

-La Jolla Shores Beach offers scuba classes and the gentlest of waves, perfect for children.
-Go snorkeling to see the beautiful, colorful fish, or pop your head above water to listen to sea lions barking at each other.
-Off-shore, you can head into Kellogg Park for a quick picnic before continuing to laze on the warm sands.
+La Jolla Shores Beach offers scuba classes for new divers and the gentlest of waves, perfect for children and snorkelers.
+Go snorkeling or scuba diving to see the beautiful, colorful fish, or pop your head above the water to see wildlife like seals and listen to sea lions barking at each other.
+Off-shore, you can head into Kellogg Park for a quick picnic under the palm trees before continuing to laze on the warm sands.

 RELATED: Top Tourist Attractions in La Jolla

-Surrounded by towering sea rocks, La Jolla Cove is a bit less accessible but well worth the journey.
-For a memorable adventure, rent kayaks and explore its sea caves.
+Surrounded by towering sea rocks, La Jolla Cove is less accessible but well worth the journey.
+For a memorable adventure, kayakers can rent kayaks and explore its sea caves.
 If you prefer, there are also guided tours available.